A divorce can be stressful and very complicated so we have highlighted some Divorce Frequently Asked Questions

 The cost of a divorce depends on various factors.
-Most particularly, the attorney involved and their pricing structure.
-A A divorce process where the parties are unable to come to an Agreement.
-In a contested divorce the Court is called upon to adjudicate upon the terms of the divorce. may prove very costly as the litigation process is very time-consuming.
-An A divorce process where the parties are able to come to an Agreement regarding all the relevant terms of the divorce., however, is much more predictable and one might expect to pay in the region of R8000.00 – R10 000.00 for the whole process.
+Most particularly, the divorce attorney involved and their pricing structure.
+A contested divorce may prove very costly as the litigation process is very time-consuming.
+An uncontested divorce, however, is much more predictable and one might expect to pay in the region of R8000.00 – R10 000.00 for the whole process.

 Should I change my will if I am considering divorce?

 Definitely.
 A divorce is a life-changing process, which may have immense financial consequences to all involved.
 It is always a good idea to ask your attorney about your will during the first consultation.

 What are the issues that will be dealt with in divorce?